winfa/winfa.github.io/docs/README.md

+---toml
+title = "Blogging Like a Hacker" lang = "en-US"
+---

 # Hello world

----
-title: Blogging Like a Hacker
-lang: en-US
----

 | Tables        |      Are      |  Cool |